Kauhale - Rainbow Series

 No analysis available

 Parking is clearly available building-wide.
-Across the remarks, nearly every listing mentions some form of parking such as 'your own parking space,' 'one open parking stall,' 'assigned parking stall,' or 'dedicated parking spot,' which strongly confirms the MLS data.
-The evidence is consistent across multiple listings and appears to be stable rather than a copy-paste error.
+Across the remarks, nearly every listing references some form of parking, including assigned stalls, open stalls, and nearby street parking, so this appears to be a stable building feature rather than a one-off copy-paste error.

 No analysis available